Active exercises for your thumb

 Information for patients from the Orthopaedic Hand Service

-The following exercises should not be painful, but they may feel slightly uncomfortable as your fingers and hand stretch.
+The following exercises should not be painful.
+However, they may feel slightly uncomfortable as your fingers and hand stretch.

-Each exercise should be completed four to six times, and four times a day if possible.
+If possible, complete each exercise 4 to 6 times, 4 times a day.
 Your therapist or doctor will tell you if this needs to be different.

 Always exercise gently and slowly.

-Hold the position at the end of each exercise for five seconds.
+Hold the position at the end of each exercise for 5 seconds.

 Exercise 1